sahlet-official/userlog/Specification/Design/DesignerView/DesignerView.md

 - ux markup should have a minimum of screens.
 - design should be implementable for developers.

-Based on UX requirements and product owner requirements, the following specifications were developed for the UI interface:
+Based on UX requirements and Product Owner requirements, the following specifications were developed for the UI interface:
 - style: minimalism.

-The UX scheme was based on the scheme from ProdOwnerView
+The UX scheme was based on the scheme from [ProdOwnerView.md](./Specification/Design/ProdOwnerView/ProdOwnerView.md)

 After clarification of the task, the following changes were made to the customer's UX scheme:
 - the side drop-down menu was removed and replaced with a lower central menu